Back to Home Page

 My wife ran into a morphine overdose that was overlooked.
 We the family didn't know what the clinical signs or precautions for an over dose were, until after the fact and my delirious wife started to pull all of her tubes and intravenous needles out and told my daughter in the middle of the night that she was "getting the hell out of here and going home" Even with a controlled restriction on morphine there is the chance of overdosing.

-We didn't recall what the state of the bucket and cuff was when it was applied after the first knee, but on the second knee a year later we observed the level of water in the bucket immediately post-op and the level was considerably more than what was required to function properly, by the marking on the inside of the bucket.
+We didn't recall what the state of the bucket and cuff was when it was applied after the first knee, but on the second knee a year later we observed the level of water in the bucket immediately post-op and the level was considerably more than what was required for the process to function properly, by the marking on the inside of the bucket.
 This level is critical in how well the process works and if the bucket is full of water and ice you are whistling in the wind.
-Don't take this lightly, it is extremely critical in how fast the patient recovers and what condition their leg and overall health will be for the rest of the patients life.

 Keep this in mind that when you ice properly it keeps the swelling under control.
-When you keep the swelling under control you are able to do the necessary therapy, the bending and flexing, where the swelling interferes with this process.
+When you keep the swelling under control you are able to do the necessary therapy, the bending and flexing, where excessive swelling interferes with this process.
 Sure continued flexing and bending prompts swelling, but icing periodically like 6 to 8 times a day or more in between therapy sessions whether they are self or professionally administered is the process.

 In fact to give you an idea how important the icing operation is, we asked the evaluating therapist the first full day we were home "How many times a day should we ice?"
 He said "Every hour for 15 minutes" I said to myself "He must be kidding".
 Of course as the days go by and the swelling subsides you can lengthen the time between icings, but always after therapy.

 After the leg is wrapped you are instructed at that point to open the vent and raise the bucket over the bag.
 It doesn't take long for the water to migrate around the cuff.
-After the cuff is full, (20 seconds at the most) close the vent and place the bucket no higher than 15 inches above the cuff.
-The bottom of the bucket just about level with the knee is optimum.
+After the cuff is full, (20 seconds at the most) close the vent and place the bucket about 15 inches above the cuff.
+The bottom of the bucket just about level (or a little more) with the knee is optimum.
 This is important for the siphoning and pump to work to peak efficiency.
 You then turn the pump on.
 In a short time you will hear the pressurized activity.
 About 20 minutes of icing is enough, don't over do it.
 More icing at shorter intervals is much better than long icing periods.
 Give that area a chance to work with the fluctuation of warm and cold.
 This is the principle of contrast bathing, warm, cold, warm, cold.

 We did have one nurse on the regular hospital staff that was some what acquainted with the fact that some water had to be removed to maintain a desirable level in the bucket.
 Twice in 2 days she came in and removed some water from the bucket with a cup and dumped it into the sink.
 She didn't bother to add any ice, but obviously someone had instructed her to try to maintain that critical level.
 The 6 or 7 other nurses we were exposed to didn't know about this level, and just relied on us the family maintaining the ice and water level.
 If we didn't take care of this icing we wouldn't have received any degree of icing.
 A patient that endures this rather major operation hopefully by a first rate surgeon as we had certainly deserves the best after care and proper icing is on the very top of the list.

 I know this has been repetitive but it is so important that you understand this process.
 If you don't understand it find someone that will read these instructions and follow them to a tee.
+If I had to do all over again I would have sought out a rep from the bucket and cuff company and insisted on a dry run.
+They would have no choice but to accommodate you.

 CPM Machine